Tegalalang Rice Terrace 2026: Rp 25,000 Entry, 7 Best Photo Spots — by Certified Bali Guide

 | Denpasar airport (DPS) | 45 km | 1h 30 min – 2h 30 min |

 Traffic on the Ubud ring road is the main variable.
 A 9 km trip from central Ubud can take 15 minutes at 7 AM or 45 minutes at 11 AM.
-Plan accordingly.
+If you want exact door-to-door times for your hotel, run them through the Bali Distance Calculator.

 How to get there